 WineProNZ 2026 Conference Speakers

-Senior Research Officer - Food Experience & Sensory Testing
+Senior Research Officer - Food Experience & Sensory Testing, Feast Lab

 Dr Amanda Dupas is a Senior Researcher at Massey University’s Feast Laboratory.